syncfusion-content/flutter-docs/Flutter/installation/Installation-errors.md

 ### Problem

-**Error Message:** Your license for Syncfusion Essential Studio for Flutter has been expired since {date}.
+**Error Message:** Your license for Syncfusion Essential Studio&reg; for Flutter has been expired since {date}.
 Please renew your subscription and try again.

 **Online Installer**